ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Visuo-Tactile Manipulation Interface

-With this design, we adopt a data collection pipeline similar to the one employed in UMI.
-Similar to UMI, our approach utilizes Simultaneous Localization and Mapping (SLAM) to compute the end-effector poses and uses the delta poses as actions.
+\textbf{Data Collection and Filtering} We adopt a similar data collection pipeline to UMI~\cite{chi2024universal}.
+We also utilize Simultaneous Localization and Mapping (SLAM) to capture the end-effector trajectories.
 While SLAM may fail in low-texture environments, it achieves a success rate of approximately $80\%$ in our tasks, allowing the majority of collected data to be used for imitation learning.
-For details on the number of successful trajectories included, please refer to Appendix~\ref{sec:app_data}.